rackerlabs/technical-blog/content/blog/2020/2020-09-10-introduction-to-the-soa-purging-process/index.md

 Capacity planning and testing with consideration for future growth is paramount to a well-designed SOA database growth management strategy.
 So, don't limit your decisions to only current requirements.
-If production needs expand, your design might be insufficient and require downtime to resolve.
+If production needs to expand, your design might be insufficient and require downtime to resolve.

 Carefully balance the need for database maintenance and Online Transactional